Over 2 million visitors enter Edinburgh Castle annually, making it Scotland’s most visited tourist attraction.

 Duration of the visit

-Even though Edinburgh Castle is one of the top ten largest castles globally, it doesn’t take much time to go around.
+Even though Edinburgh Castle is one of the top ten largest castles globally, it takes little time to go around and explore the castle.

 If you buy your tickets in advance and don’t waste time standing at the ticketing counter, you can explore Edinburgh Castle in two hours.